ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Oh!" cried Elizabeth, "I am excessively diverted.
 But it is so strange!"

-"Yes--that is what makes it amusing.
+"Yes -- that is what makes it amusing.
 Had they fixed on any other man it would have been nothing; but his perfect indifference, and your pointed dislike, make it so delightfully absurd!
 Much as I abominate writing, I would not give up Mr. Collins's correspondence for any